 My partner and I moved to the Island in 2013 and we both became users of Freshwater Library.
 We had attended the film shows and other events that FOFL had organised as a means of raising funds to assist in the continuation of the library service.
 I felt that I wanted to become more involved in order to support the aims and work of FOFL and I joined the committee in the summer of 2017.

-We also have the generous support of members who help at events
+We also have the generous support of FoFL members, who help at our events